 A word about stress

-Before I outline what stress is, I want to start by saying that although we should be concerned about the detrimental impact stress can have on us mentally, physically and emotionally not all stress is negative.
+That said, we should be concerned about the detrimental impact stress can have on us mentally, physically and emotionally.

 It's like carrying a backpack

-Everyone responds to stress differently and each of us has a personal stress threshold, the point at which things start to feel too much.
+Everyone responds to challenging situations differently.
+You might say each of us has a personal stress threshold, the point at which things start to feel too much for us.
 This is why what might cause an issue for one person may not bother another.

 I liken it to carrying a backpack.